endercat126/gamer-cat-mod/README.md

 Gamer Cat Mod for Terraria

+### Note:
+You currently need to use cheat sheet to obtain all items as catstone does not generate yet

 ## Install Instructions
 - Download the .tmod file and place in your mods folder
 - Launch tModLoader